Mohamed0071/link-scrape/README.md

 ## Setup
 The only package you need for this script to work is jq, the three scraping scripts I included need these packages (maybe im missing something and you figure out how to install them yourself, if you are using arch all of the packages are in aur): "curl, https://github.com/ericchiang/pup, perl, selenium and python".

+You can exclude python and python-selenium if you don't wanna scrape cs.rin.ru (needs a few more steps to set up as explained few paragraphs below and is a bit slow).

 On arch you can install dependencies via:
 ```bash
 sudo pacman -Syu curl git jq perl python python-selenium